 One misconception we often see while providing kitchen counter replacement estimates is the fact that most people think their only option for kitchen counters is granite, granite is great.
-We agree too, though granite is the most widely used counter option in kitchens and bathrooms for several years now, due its durability, longevity, and over the appeal, its still expensive.
+We agree too, though granite is the most widely used counter option in kitchens and bathrooms for several years now, due to its durability, longevity, and appeal, it’s still expensive.
 Additionally, it’s very heavy thus requiring reinforced cabinets and requires constant upkeep.

 There is a wide variety of kitchen counter options available and overtime the trends are slowly pushing towards these as viable cost, durability, design, and aesthetic appeal.
-If you’re in the market for a Kitchen Counter Replacement project, you may find that one of these great non-granite surfaces is just what you need.
+If you’re in the market for a kitchen counter replacement project, you may find that one of these great surfaces is just what you need.

 Pros: Nothing beats marble for sheer elegance.
 It stands up to heat well, and because it remains perennially cool, it’s a traditional choice for pastry and baking stations (read: Dough won’t get too soft).

 Cons: Marble is very susceptible to stains, even with sealing.
 For that reason, it’s not often used throughout an entire kitchen — most homeowners limit it to one or two small areas.
 It can also scratch and chip.

 Cost: $40 to $100 per square foot, installed